IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 All owners of ada shall have the right to propose changes to the governance structure of the Cardano Blockchain ecosystem in accordance with the Guardrails.
-Owners of ada who use third-party custodians or other designees to hold their ada, may authorize, or may withhold authorization for, such third-parties to vote on their behalf.
+Owners of ada who use third-party custodians or other designees to hold their ada, may authorize or may withhold authorization for, such third-parties to vote on their behalf.

 ### Section 4